euppal/Floral/floral/docs/Structs.md

 struct Counter {
 ...
     func inc() {
-        this->value++;
+        self->value++;
     }
 ...
 };
 ```

-The identifier `this` is a special identifier which is a pointer to the `struct` a being called.
+The identifier `self` is a special identifier which is a pointer to the `struct` a being called.
 You can use it to reference and mutate the data members of the `struct`.
 In this case, it's used to increment the `Counter`s value.

 Member functions are called similarly to how data members are accessed.